Vicksburg, Mississippi

-The city has increased in population since 1900, when 14,834 people lived here.
-The population was 26,407 at the 2000 census.
-In 2010, it was designated as the principal city of a Micropolitan Statistical Area with a total population of 49,644, which includes all of Warren County.

 History

-First People
+First people

 The area that is now Vicksburg was long occupied by the Natchez Native Americans as part of their historical territory along the Mississippi.
 The Natchez spoke a language isolate not related to the Muskogean languages of the other major tribes in the area.
 Before the Natchez, other indigenous cultures had occupied this strategic area for thousands of years.